Claude Code Plugins

 Never use the any type.

-No return value in forEach callbacks
+Never return a value in forEach callbacks

 Example: